-- 4.2.1 This indicator monitors changes in a town centre's vacant retail units.
-An increase in vacant retail units in town centres has traditionally been linked to economic decline both locally and nationally. - 4.2.2 On the other hand, this could also be interpreted as a temporary opportunity for the town centre to strategically re-balance its visitor offer, and for culture and leisure-related outlets and community services to gain more of a foothold in the town centre. - 4.2.3 The graph below shows the national changes in vacancy rates for High Street, Shopping Centre and Retail Parks since 2013 as reported by the Local Data Company.
-It demonstrates that over the period of 2020 to 2021 the National High Streets vacancy rate increased from 8.8% to 11.5%.
+4.2.1 This indicator monitors changes in a town centre's vacant retail units.
+An increase in vacant retail units in town centres has traditionally been linked to economic decline both locally and nationally.

+- 4.2.2 On the other hand, this could also be interpreted as a temporary opportunity for the town centre to strategically re-balance its visitor offer, and for culture and leisure-related outlets and community services to gain more of a foothold in the town centre. - 4.2.3 The graph below shows the national changes in vacancy rates for High Street, Shopping Centre and Retail Parks since 2013 as reported by the Local Data Company.

-4.2.5 Regardless of how vacant retail units are interpreted, their growth or decline forms an important element in the monitoring of the economic performance of any town centre.
+4.2.4 Regardless of how vacant retail units are interpreted, their growth or decline forms an important element in the monitoring of the economic performance of any town centre.